 “Within a 3- to 5-mile radius of every clinic or restaurant there are dozens of other businesses, hundreds of homes, and thousands of potential new customers.
 One American in every ten tells the other nine where to eat, what to buy, and how to vote,” said Jim Sullivan in his book Multi-Unit Leadership.

 Connecting with the movers and shakers of your community, whether they are in local government, businesses, schools, or theaters, can make a huge difference.
 To start, think of people who talk to others regularly: bartenders, receptionists, concierges, religious leaders.

 Your own team can also impact revenue.
 Say 20 team members have 200 Facebook friends.
 If each person refers just five, that can have a meaningful impact on your business.

 One Platform To Cover All Your Marketing Needs

 As a franchisor, your job is to create a strong marketing strategy that will help every branch maximize its marketing potential while ensuring brand consistency every step of the way.
 You should trust your franchisees to manage their branches only if you have done your part of the job beforehand.
 Here is what belongs to you:

-- Optimize listings to grow foot traffic and website visits.
-Ensure that all data across all your locations is up to date, correct, and consistent.
+Ensure that all data across all your locations are up to date, correct, and consistent.

 PromoRepublic is an all-in-one platform that helps easily manage digital marketing across all locations.
 Our Dashboards aggregate location performance data so you have insight into which steps to take next.